We believe that all children should have the opportunity to succeed in life and live up to their full potential.

 Teen girls from single parent households are 30% more likely to become pregnant

-Sloane is a native of Southern California and grew up in Orange County.
+Keane has two decades of experience directing growth in business development, marketing and media sales for companies across the country, including the Discovery Channel and Orange County Register.
+She is a native of Southern California and grew up in Orange County.
 After graduating from Mater Dei, she crossed the coast to obtain her bachelor’s degree from Pennsylvania State University.
-She currently lives in Newport Beach.
+Keane currently lives in Newport Beach.

 Executive Director, Inland Empire